-Ozarks provides Microsoft Office to students free of charge.
+Ozarks provides Microsoft Office 365 to all students.
 This means the latest version of the Office productivity suite, excluding Microsoft Access.
 This includes Word, Excel, PowerPoint, OneNote, and more available offline and online use to best prepare you for class.
 As long as you’re a student here and the Microsoft program continues, you’ll be able to use this software for free.

 - You can install Office on up to 5 compatible PCs and Macs, plus 5 tablets (including iPad!)